rciminera/MechaCar_Statistical_Analysis/README.md

 The Alternative Hypothesis is that the mpg for the competition is significantly different than Mechacar.

 In this study mpg be tested for each competitor with sample sizes of 50 for each.
-Each car would be driven the same number of miles under the same highway and city driving conditions and fuel consumption would be careful,y measured directly from the fuel tanks before and after each test to avoid bias introduced by fuel gauges.
+Each car would be driven the same number of miles under the same highway and city driving conditions and fuel consumption would be carefully and accruately measured directly from the fuel tanks before and after each test to avoid bias introduced by fuel gauges.

 To compare the statistical difference between the distribution means of mpg from each of these samples, the ANOVA test methodology will be used.